email discomfort

 Some pastors embrace email, many simply accommodate it, while other avidly despise email.

-Why the chasm in your denomination over email?
+Why this chasm in every denomination over email?

 Either some pastors are wasting good ministry time on email ministry

-or the others are throwing away souls by shunning a useful ministry tool.
+or the others are disregarding souls by shunning a useful ministry tool.

-if they can't agree on the difference between good tools and bad tools?
+if they can't agree on good tools vs. bad tools?

 And I'm sure that in some cases, email is like a toilet plunger,